 Ascension Borgess Allegan Hospital has participated with the Southwest Michigan Affiliate of Susan G. Komen for the Cure’s Pink Saturday program for the past four years providing free mammograms for the underinsured or uninsured.

-“Pink Saturdays is such a great concept,” explained Julie Kendall, Radiology Manager at Allegan General Hospital.
+“Pink Saturdays is such a great concept,” explained Julie Kendall, Radiology Manager at Ascension Borgess Allegan Hospital.
 “Unfortunately, it is only for the month of October during Breast Cancer Awareness Month and there is such a need in our community.
 So we asked ourselves, would it be possible to offer such a program for the entire year?”

 “Our goal is to help those in need and promote wellness in the community,” said Kendall.
 “We don’t want ladies to put off having such a lifesaving screening because they are going through a difficult time financially.”

 In 2012, an estimated 226,870 new cases of invasive breast cancer will be diagnosed among women in the United States.
 According to the American Cancer Society (ACS), breast cancer is the most common cancer among American women, except for skin cancers.
 It is also the second leading cause of cancer death in women, exceeded only by lung cancer.

 The good news is that breast cancer is a disease that can be treated and cured, especially when diagnosed early.
 Mammograms are among the best early detection methods, detecting a breast lump an average of 1.7 years before it can be detected by self-examination.
 The ACS recommends that women receive an annual mammogram beginning at 40 years of age.

 The hospital is working very closely with other area agencies to make sure provisions are in place to assist in any necessary follow up care.